Décines-Charpieu: History

-Décines left the department of Isère to join the department of Rhône in 1968, and became a member of the Communauté urbaine de Lyon in 1969.
-On 1 January 2015, Décines left the department of Rhône to join the Metropolis of Lyon.
+Décines-Charpieu left the department of Isère and joined the department of Rhône on 21 February 1968 to become a member of the Urban Community of Lyon per 1 January 1969.
+On 1 January 2015, it administratively left the department of Rhône to join the newly-formed Metropolis of Lyon.

+Transport

+Décines-Charpieu is served by Lyon tramway Lines 3 and 7.